gamesbook/protograf/docs/source/script_anatomy.rst

 stop at this point and give you a feedback message::

     FEEDBACK:: The "a" is not a valid float number!
-    FEEDBACK:: Could not continue with program.
+    FEEDBACK:: Could not continue with script.

 Supplying the script a **property that does not exist**, for example, using ``u=2.0`` when you meant to say ``y=2.0``.
 This can happen